Hybrid Wireless-Fed Pinching-Antenna Systems with Residual Self-Interference-Aware Optimization: Introduction

-Building on this architecture, we investigate the problem of minimizing the total system power consumption subject to a target quality-of-service (QoS) requirement at the user equipment.
-The problem involves a joint optimization of the pinching-antenna position along the waveguide, the relay amplification gain, and the BS transmit power.
-We first derive in closed form the optimal pinching-antenna position by balancing waveguide attenuation and free-space path loss.
-Given this optimal position, closed-form solutions for the relay gain and BS transmit power are subsequently obtained.
-Presented results show that the proposed scheme substantially outperforms benchmark approaches, including direct transmission without a relay and relay-assisted transmission with a fixed antenna.
+Based on this architecture, we study the problem of minimizing the total system power consumption subject to a quality-of-service (QoS) constraint at the user equipment (UE).
+The optimization variables include the pinching-antenna position, the relay amplification gain, and the BS transmit power.
+By exploiting the structure of the end-to-end signal-to-noise ratio (SNR), we derive closed-form solutions for all optimization variables.